Ronnie van Hout

-Ronnie van Hout (born 22 January 1962) is a New Zealand artist, living in Melbourne, Australia.
+Ronnie van Hout (born 22 February 1962) is a New Zealand artist and musician living in Melbourne, Australia.
 He works across a wide variety of media including sculpture, video, painting, photography, embroidery, and sound recordings.

 Early life and education

-Born in Christchurch on 22 January 1962, van Hout attended the Ilam School of Fine Arts at the University of Canterbury between 1980 and 1982, where he majored in film.
+Born in Christchurch on 22 February 1962, Van Hout attended the Ilam School of Fine Arts at the University of Canterbury between 1980 and 1982, where he majored in film.
 In 1999, he gained a Master of Fine Arts from RMIT University, Melbourne.

-Exhibitions

-Van Hout has exhibited extensively, in Australia, New Zealand and internationally, at private and public galleries.